SyRoxS1/MovieRecap/README.md

 Note that IMDB are much faster because they store all the movies data inside the file and for the letterboxd i have to retrive the data for my api I created for this project.

+Most of the "interesting" part is in WebSiteClient.py wich is the main part of the program, I plan on adding more stats and improve the design but I've spent so much time on this and want to go do something else